-Problem Measures already taken by What more is needed now?
-What more is needed after lockdown? government lockdown: Other tenure issues Asylum seekers lose supported accommodation once a decision is made on their case Suspended evictions from Home Office asylum accommodation Further delay to and then phasing of evictions to reduce the impact on homelessness services Request LAs to provide homelessness assistance now in cases where an asylum application is approved Starting a new tenancy is more difficult because of social-distancing requirements Right to rent checks can be carried out by video calls, and applicants can send scanned documents by email or mobile app; but full checks on these tenancies are required when restrictions end Suspend right to rent checks completely for duration of the crisis Do not require retrospective checks once crisis over.
-Retain suspension until current pending Supreme Court case on discriminatory nature of checks is resolved
+Problem Measures already taken by government What more is needed now?
+What more is needed after lockdown?
+In long term, provide substantial funding to allow social landlords to invest in building safe, secure, social housing 1 Other tenure issues Asylum seekers lose Suspended evictions from Further delay to and then phasing of evictions to reduce the supported Home Office asylum impact on homelessness services accommodation once accommodation a decision is made on Request LAs to provide homelessness assistance now in their case cases where an asylum application is approved Starting a new Right to rent checks can be Suspend right to rent checks, and halt further roll Retain suspension and rollout tenancy is more carried out by video calls, out, completely for duration of the crisis - until current pending Supreme difficult because of and applicants can send Court case on discriminatory social-distancing scanned documents by email Do not require retrospective checks once crisis over. nature of checks is resolved requirements or mobile app; but full checks on these tenancies are required when restrictions end